mannasoumya/py-docstring-generator/README.md

 Enter parameter summary:  third param
 Are you sure? (y/n)  y

+No explicit return type found for function `hello1` Enter return summary:  Returns None
+Are you sure? (y/n)  y

 Function `hello2`
 Params ['a:tuple']
 Do you want to write docstring for `hello2` ? (y/n)  y